tomhall82/baratie-booking/README.md

 - Refine bookings to enable staff to allocate tables.
 - Add functionality for staff to easily amend the menu.
 - Limit restaurant and table capacity.
-- A restaraunt floorplan and table map to allow staff to easily allocate.
+- A restaurant floorplan and table map to allow staff to easily allocate.

 ## Skeleton